Leyza/layers-js-library/README.md

 </head>
 ```

 Now you're ready to start creating diagrams with layers.js!
-Use the code below to initialize a simple 30vw by 50vw vertical diagram with a 10 layer limit.
+Use the code below to initialize a simple 30vw by 50vw vertical diagram with a 10 layer limit and draw it to the body.
 You can add your own images and customize your diagram from there.
+Example complete working implementations with code can be found on the examples page: https://layers-js-library.herokuapp.com/example.html.

 ```
 const diagram = new LayersDiagram("newID", "10vw", "30vw", "30vw", "50vw", "vertical", true, 10);
+diagram.makeDiagram();
 ```